 The market for office real estate is as diverse as the forms of offices themselves.
 It ranges from modern “state-of-the-art” new buildings in prime locations to more conventional structures situated on the outskirts of cities or in small to medium-sized towns.
 It can also include renovated older buildings or repurposed properties transformed into office spaces.
 Additionally, combinations of office areas with publicly accessible spaces like retail, dining or other amenities are possible.
 Whereas in the past the user was often also the owner of the office building, this connection has since been severed in many cases, making office real estate increasingly appealing as investment asset.
 This shift has granted occupants greater flexibility in adjusting their required space, allowing for expansions or reductions as needed.
 Consequently, investments in office real estate have long held an uncontested position at the forefront of commercial real estate transactions.

 To a certain extent, the market for office property is an indicator of macroeconomic development.
 Currently, the outlook for Germany is not overly optimistic.
-According to the latest economic forecast from the ifo Institute in March 2023, the German economy is stagnating at the level of the previous year and is projected to show only a slight recovery in the coming year.
+According to the latest economic forecast from the five leading economic institutes in Germany from the end of March 2024, growth of only 0.1% is expected for this year, and 1.4% for 2025.
 This sentiment is reflected in the expectations of businesses regarding their future performance and, importantly, their willingness to expand not only their operations but also their physical office space.
 On the contrary: the need for office space is rather being reassessed.
 The proportion of people working from home has increased due to the impacts of the COVID-19 pandemic.
 As a result, companies need to allocate less space for their employees.

 A trend that has been gaining momentum for years is the rise of flexible office solutions.
 Especially for those in need of additional space on a short-term or foreseeable temporary basis, opting for such a solution has become preferable over committing to long-term lease agreements.
 Flex offices are also frequently chosen by small and medium-sized companies that may not necessarily wish or have the means to afford their own dedicated service areas and facilities.
 This trend will continue, because particularly digital solutions are also increasingly opening up opportunities for flexible arrangements.